-“Speed thrills but kills”, “speed is a knife that cuts lives”, “hurry makes worry”, “three enemies of the road: liquor, speed, and overload” – are the warning signs that often welcome us on Indian roads.
-As students who are in a hurry to rush to their college on time or to get to our friend’s birthday party, we overlook these and hurtle to our destination.
-This negligence on roads has cost several lives and it is vital that we are responsible and vigilant on the roads, following all the rules prescribed by law!
+“Speed thrills but kills”, “speed is a knife that cuts lives”, “hurry makes worry”, and “three enemies of the road: liquor, speed, and overload” – are the warning signs that often welcome us on Indian roads.
+The negligence on roads has cost several lives and it is vital that we are responsible and vigilant on the roads, following all the rules prescribed by law!

-This insurance policy offers coverage for eventualities such as theft, damage caused by third parties, riot damage, arson or vandalism, natural disasters, etc., and combines the best features of first-party and third-party insurance covers.
+This insurance policy covers eventualities such as theft, third-party claims, riot damage, arson or vandalism, natural disasters, etc, and combines the best features of first and third-party insurance covers.

 The benefits of a comprehensive policy are –